retentioneering/retentioneering-tools/docs/source/compare.rst

 .. image:: _static/compare/compare_2.png

 In this case we can see that there is no statistically significant difference between two groups (P-value is 0.55 and > selected threshold 0.05).
-So we while we can conclude that users in the test group converted to purchase more often than in control group, there was no effect on the average check.
+Note, that for continious variable like average check we used Kolmogorov-Smirnov test.
+While we can conclude that users in the test group converted to purchase more often than in control group, there was no effect on the average check.